JasonEtco/jasonet.co/posts/remix-first-impressions.md

 }
 ```

-All of those dynamic imports makes me extremely sad 😭 but that's the best I've come up with.
+All of those dynamic imports makes me extremely sad 😭 but it's the best I've come up with.
 I've read various issues/discussions that suggest better ESM support might be coming for Remix, so I'm still hopeful!

 ### Authentication